 What is a Breast Lift?

-There are three main types of breast lift; the common names of them are based on the shape of the incision and resulting scar.
-The most common Breast Lift techniques
+There are three main types of breast lift, the names of which are based on the shape of the incision and resulting scar.
+The most common breast lift techniques are:

 Mastopexy: Lollipop, Teardrop or Vertical